TERADA-DANTE/IdolMasterFE/README.md

 <img src="" alt="page index">

 ## Overview
 Twitter photo & video parser site.
+This repository is its frontend(Server side repository is kept private due to security reason)

+You can view almost all tweets(up to 200 tweets) which contain video or photo at once.

+✅ Protected account is now allowed to search.
 > This is powered by Twitter API, Bootstrap, express(NodeJS)

-## Warning.
-As you may know, API key should be classified 🔥

 ## Dependency
 - jquery